 A HIPAA subpoena for medical records is an area where there is considerable potential for a HIPAA violation.
 When healthcare organizations receive a subpoena for medical records, how should they respond?

-Subpoenas are often used by attorneys to gain access to information critical to a legal case or to compel an individual to testify.
-A subpoena is often used by attorneys to obtain a patient’s medical records for use in a personal injury claim, medical malpractice claim, or a different type of civil lawsuit.
+Subpoenas are used by attorneys to gain access to information critical to a legal case (“deposition subpoena”) or to compel an individual to testify (“witness subpoena”).
+Deposition subpoenas can be used by attorneys to obtain a patient’s medical records for use in a personal injury claim, medical malpractice claim, or a different type of civil lawsuit.
+Courts can also issue a HIPAA subpoena for medical records (“subpoena duces tecum”) which requires the recipient to produce evidence or testify at a court hearing.

 If a valid subpoena for medical records is received by a HIPAA-covered entity, the request cannot be ignored and a prompt response is required to avoid contempt sanctions, but care should be taken responding to the subpoena as there is considerable potential for a HIPAA violation.
 Providing a patient’s medical records in response to a subpoena could constitute an unauthorized disclosure of protected health information (PHI), and that could result in a financial penalty for the covered entity for noncompliance.